Undergraduate Scholarships & Awards

 The School of Nursing and Midwifery is pleased to be able to offer a number of scholarship awards for students in undergraduate programmes.

-Ann Devlin, Lecturer in Nursing, died after a short illness in 2016.
-Ann’s family have asked for an award to be made in her name and have provided the school with a cup to be presented to the winner
+Ann Devlin, a much-loved Lecturer in Nursing, passed away in 2016.
+In her memory, Ann’s family have established an award in her name and have provided a cup to be presented annually to the recipient.

 We are offering a ‘clinical practice award’ which is open to all THIRD YEAR students completing the BSc (Hons) Professional Nursing programme in the field of Learning Disability.

 Following the elective practice experience during either placement 7 or 8 you should submit a short written reflection on one of the 4 themes of the NMC Code for professional standards and behaviour for nurses and midwives.
 This should be between 250 and 500 words.
 Each submission will then be reviewed by an expert panel who will select the ‘best reflection following an elective practice experience’.
 The panel will construct a shortlist of the three top applicants and select the winner will be selected from this group.
 Your tutor and most recent practice assessor may be asked for a reference.
-To apply for this award, please visit https://forms.office.com/r/0hTPnjRZfj Applications will close on Friday 7th February, 2025 at 5pm.
+To apply, visit: https://forms.office.com/e/U0vXSE8KWj

-This prize recognizes the importance of leadership qualities in shaping and developing high quality nursing care and services, and celebrates the achievements of nursing students in demonstrating their leadership potential through their course of study at Queen’s University Belfast.
-The award, which carries with it a prize of up to £100, is awarded biannually to the undergraduate nursing student(s) graduating from the School of Nursing and Midwifery who, in the opinion of the Panel, has the best overall performance in leadership across all relevant branches of nursing.
-The prize also includes a wooden sculpture which will be awarded ceremonially and retained by the School.
-To apply visit, https://forms.office.com/e/6qJQqbrUvT Applications will close on Friday 7th February 2025 at 5pm.
+This prize recognises the vital role of leadership in shaping and delivering high-quality nursing care and services.
+It celebrates the achievements of nursing students who demonstrate outstanding leadership potential throughout their studies at Queen’s University Belfast.
+This prize includes a monetary award of up to £100 and is open to undergraduate nursing students graduating from the School of Nursing and Midwifery.
+The recipient(s) will be those who, in the opinion of the panel, demonstrate the strongest overall leadership performance across the relevant branches of nursing.
+For more information and to apply, visit: https://forms.office.com/e/6qJQqbrUvT

 Dr Stanley (Sid) Dempsey was Consultant Paediatric Haematologist at The Royal Belfast Hospital for Sick Children between 1980 and 2008.